joshb738/School_District_Analysis/README.md

 # School_District_Analysis

 ## Project Overview

-The following analysis was performed to deteremine the changes and results of removing the 9th grade math and reading scores from Thomas High School on the following summary data:
+The following analysis was performed to deteremine the results of removing the 9th grade math and reading scores from Thomas High School on the following data summaries:

 1. School District Summary
 2. School Summary